-Prevention is owned by the Hearst Corporation, which is an American mass media and business information conglomerate based in New York City.
+Prevention is owned by the Hearst Corporation, an American mass media, and business information conglomerate based in New York City.
 Hearst owns newspapers, magazines, television channels, and television stations, including the San Francisco Chronicle, the Houston Chronicle, Cosmopolitan, and Esquire.
 Prevention generates revenue through magazine sales and subscriptions as well as advertising.

 Analysis / Bias

-From an editorial standpoint, Prevention does not really cover politics, however, they frequently cover lifestyles of people associated with the left such as Michelle Obama and Al Gore.
+From an editorial standpoint, Prevention does not cover politics; however, they frequently cover the lifestyles of people associated with the left, such as Michelle Obama and Al Gore.

-Overall, we rate Prevention Magazine a moderate pseudoscience source and Mixed for factual reporting due to not always supporting the consensus of science.
-(D. Van Zandt 3/13/2020)
+Overall, we rate Prevention Magazine as a moderate pseudoscience source and Mixed for factual reporting due to not always supporting the consensus of science.
+(D. Van Zandt 3/13/2020) Updated (08/08/2022)